Coronavirus: How to distinguish adjusting from non-adjusting post balance sheet events under UK GAAP

 If management concludes that the entity is a going concern, but is aware, in making its assessment, of material uncertainties related to events or conditions that cast significant doubt upon the entity’s ability to continue as a going concern, details of those uncertainties must be disclosed in the accounts (FRS 102.3.9).

 Further guidance on the disclosures required in relation to going concern assessments can be found in the FRC’s Company Guidance Update.
-The faculty is also in the process of producing guidance on going concern assessments and disclosures, to be issued in due course.

 Small entities and Section 1A of FRS 102